-A Advices
+Advices

 Be sure to wear sturdy shoes: take care on the descent.
-This tour includes a more difficult variant which is the subject of a descriptive sheet.
+This circuit is quite physically challenging between points 3 and 4.
+An easier variant that avoids this section is the subject of a descriptive sheet.

-How to come?
+How to come ?